todstoychev/Paginator/README.md

 Paginator is a Codeigniter spark used to provide pagination.
+This spark is still alpha and it is not well tested.
 Paginator has a dropdown select for the items per page functionality.
 And it is necessary to use jQuery in case you want to use it.
 Paginator has a table_header which provides the table header for the data.
 Also sortable columns are available and Bootstrap 3 support.